Sjord/Sjord.github.io/_posts/2019-02-27-second-order-sql-injection-in-zoneminder.md

       return isset($user) ? $user: null;
     } # end function userLogin

-Now, this doesn't show why two lines are logged, one which is vulerable to XSS and one isn't.
+Now, this doesn't show why two lines are logged, one which is vulnerable to XSS and one isn't.
 Our username is put unencoded in the warning object.

 Another interesting thing here is that `$_SESSION['username']` is set early on, even before checking whether the username and password are correct.
 This means we can set the username in the session from the login form without authenticating.
 This can't be good.
 Let's see if this value is used anywhere.